marsborox/EcostratRefactor/ReadMe.txt

 SOs	- all / msot of pop ups (events, bubbles, upgrades) are done by using SOs AChangeStats, these SOs have enum PlayerStats and value, was run over giant switch statement in GameManager

-	we keep that logic but in AChangeStats will be switch statement - based on enum Run method in MyEventManager, and subscribe methods in PlayerStatsNew
+	we keep that logic but in AChangeStats is switch statement - based on enum Run method in MyEventManager, and subscribe methods in PlayerStatsNew